Codebear98/SocialBoard/README.md

 ## The project demostrates

-1. How does MVVM look like with IGListKit
+1. How does MVVM fit into IGListKit
 2. Implement VM down to cell level
 3. Repo as model
 4. Moya example